-Southwestern University, in collaboration with AIFS, has created a program in Cuzco, Peru specifically designed for Southwestern students.
-The SU Cuzco Program is a three-week, four-credit program for students interested in receiving credit in Anthropology, Art History, History, Philosophy, OR Religion.
+Southwestern University, in collaboration with ISA, has created a program in Cuzco, Peru specifically designed for Southwestern students.
+The SU Cuzco Program is a four-week, six-credit program for students interested in receiving credit in Art History or Philosophy.

-Students apply to Southwestern, not to AIFS, directly.
+Students apply to Southwestern, not to ISA, directly.

 Application Deadline: February 1st

-The tentative cost for this three-week program is $4,445.
+The tentative cost for this four-week program is TBD.

 The program cost includes:

 - Housing in twin rooms at a tourist-class hotel during orientation and excursions and at a hostel for the duration of the program